VTUL/VTDR_RepositoryServices/README.md

 Note:
 1. README file is created in the path provided in the configurations, with a date stamp addition in order to avoid overwriting
 2. README file is uploaded to the client's account after the ingest record is created and transferred to aptrust

+## git rebase for accomodating changes made locally, and main being ahead of local:

+- Commit local changes:
+cd VTDR_RepositoryServices
+git status
+git add --all
+git commit -m 'localchanges'

+- Checkout remote repositor:
+See if remote is named 'origin' or get the name for the remote branch: git remote -v git checkout origin

+- Rebase local changes with the ones in the remote: git rebase main

+-Checkout local and merge with remote: git checkout main git merge origin